-Sociology AS levelWatch
+Sociology AS levelWatch this thread

 I am taking my first sociology papers in May (families and households and education/research methods) I find sociology quite hard, mostly because of the content I do not find it interesting therefore I do not remember, anything.
 The exam is getting closer and closer, I was wondering if anyone has any good revision techniques for sociology??